 Empathy Opens Windows to the Heart

 Empathy reveals understanding and care and validates the emotions a child is experiencing even though the actions that come out of those emotions may need correction.
 Demonstrating concern while your child learns from experience can be one of the best ways to develop closeness.
-It puts you on your child’s team, facing the challenges life presents.
-See Keep discipline positive by affirming approximately right behavior.
+It puts you on your child’s team, facing together the challenges life presents.

-A listening ear, keeping one ear open communicates emotional connectedness.
-It says, “I’m interested in your world and how you think about things.”
+A listening ear, communicates emotional connectedness.
+It says, “I’m interested in your world and how you think and feel about things.”
 Do you know your child’s favorite things?
 That’s often a great way to start a conversation because you’re focusing on your child’s likes and dislikes.

 Relational connectedness is experienced in the heart.
 Acts 4:32 says that the early disciples were “one in heart and mind.”
 Jonathan’s armor-bearer expressed unity with his boss by saying, “Do all that you have in mind…I am with you heart and soul” (1 Samuel 14:7).
 Your enjoyment of your kids creates a connectedness that runs deep.
 With all of the challenges of family life, close relationships help ease the tension.
 That’s why 1 Peter 4:8 says, “Love covers over a multitude of sins.”